maptiler/maptiler-maps-in-react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The main branch's code shows a basic example of a map with a marker and navbar using React and MapTiler SDK.
-This is described step-by-step at https://docs.maptiler.com/react/, except this repo already uses Material UI for the navbar component, which is part of the map component.
-This repository's branches show code changes corresponding to the [MapTiler react video series]().
+This is described step-by-step at https://docs.maptiler.com/react/.
+The only difference is that this repo has the Material UI for the navbar component, which is part of the map component.
+This repository's branches show code changes that correspond to the [MapTiler react video series]().

 **Get your MAPTILER_CLOUD_API_KEY** to make this code work: https://cloud.maptiler.com/account/keys/ You can create it for free!